AmaTib/AmaTib/README.md

 ## About Me :blush:

 Hi, Amanda!
-I’m a front end developer with a knack for creating user friendly, scalable applications.
+I’m a frontend developer with a knack for creating user friendly, scalable applications.
 I’m always excited to learn new technologies and collaborate on exciting projects.

 - :compass: I’m currently exploring **Tailwind** and **Vue**.
 <!-- - :handshake: I’m looking to collaborate on **open-source projects** and **innovative web applications**. -->